Starting Strong: Puppy and Kitten Nutrition

 In selecting a diet for growth, it is important to first assess the diet’s AAFCO statement.
 This statement is located on the information panel on the packaging of commercial pet foods.
 It provides information on the lifestage the diet is intended to support.
 Moreover, the statement reflects whether the diet has undergone a feeding trial or has been formulated to meet the nutrient needs as outlined by the AAFCO.
 A diet intended for growth will be listed as meeting the needs for growth or for all life stages.
 The most critical determination for the safe use of a pet food is successful feeding trials for the intended population.
 Diets formulated to meet AAFCO recommendations have been analyzed to contain nutrients within the AAFCO’s recommended allowances.

-Without feeding trials, digestibility and untoward interactions between ingredients and nutrients may
+Without feeding trials, digestibility and untoward interactions between ingredients and nutrients may go undetected.

 In addition to the AAFCO statement, the veterinary team should assess each diet and its provided nutrients to ensure that the product best fits the needs of the growing pet.
 Key nutritional factors to consider during growth include energy; protein; the macrominerals calcium, phosphorus, and omega-3 fatty acid docosahexaenoic acid (DHA); and antioxidant support.